Icinga/icinga2/doc/7-troubleshooting.md

     # sudo -u icinga /usr/lib/nagios/plugins/check_ping -4 -H 127.0.0.1 -c 5000,100% -w 3000,80%

+* Make sure the [checker](#features) feature is enabled.

+    # icinga2-enable-feature checker
+    Total params: 1
+    The feature 'checker' is already enabled.

 ## <a id="notifications-not-sent"></a> Notifications are not sent

 * Check the debug log if a notification is triggered